gjsjohnmurray/ZPM-for-Cache/README.md

 ```

 And now you may use ZPM on Caché
 This is not tested in detail and just a prototype.
-Issues and Pull Requsts ae welcome
+Issues and Pull Requests are welcome

 I was waiting long to see this but now I decided
 to make a 2022 birthday gift to myself.